1933 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 3. Doubled Die Obverse (DDO)

 Doubled die errors occur when the hub imparts multiple slightly misaligned impressions onto a die during the die creation process.
-This creates doubled appearance of design elements including dates, lettering, or Liberty’s figure details.
+This creates a doubled appearance of design elements including dates, lettering, or Liberty’s figure details.

 Where To Sell Your 1933 Half Dollar?